Work Injury: Carbon Monoxide Poisoning

 - Call a work injury attorney

-Carbon monoxide is very serious and can result in heath consequences.
-Anyone exposed to carbon monoxide poisoning seek advice from an experienced attorney.
-To speak to the lawyers at our office, call 800.637.8170.
+Carbon monoxide is very serious and can result in health consequences.
+Anyone exposed to carbon monoxide poison seeks advice from an experienced attorney.

 - Keep your medical records